fxstein/GoProX/README.md

 upgrade itself.

 The `labs` modifier: `goprox --firmware labs` will perform the same check for the latest GoPro Labs firmware version.
-Ommitting the `labs` modifier in a later firmware check will return the camera to the latest official firmware.
+Omitting the `labs` modifier in a later firmware check will return the camera to the latest official firmware.

 ```